-Attorney Bower- 6.5.2.1 points out that the term being sensitive to the neighborhood does not give the applicant enough information about what the neighborhood wants or how to meet that standard.
+Attorney Bower- 6.5.2.1 points out that the term being sensitive to the neighborhood unduly vague and does not give the applicant enough information about what the neighborhood wants or how to meet that standard.
 He would like the Board to consider that the word 'sensitive' might not mean that the project would need to match the character or mimic the other properties in the immediate area.
 The definition of sensitive according to the Merriam Webster Dictionary- calling for tact, care, or caution in treatment. - The idea of being sensitive to the character of the neighborhood, might be working to make it fit in more, not trying to copy the other buildings.
+Auta Maine said we can do better than this, we recognize the need for housing, but this does not fit on Dresden Ave.